warframeblog/warframeblog/content/primes/how-to-get-rubico-prime.md

 ---
-title: How To Get Rubico Prime
-seoTitle: "How To Get Rubico Prime.
-How To Farm Rubico Prime Relics"
-date: 2018-12-01T02:23:44+00:00
+alongWithPrimeItems:
+- Chroma Prime
+- Gram Prime
 author: warframe
-layout: post
-permalink: /primes/how-to-get-rubico-prime/
-image: /wp-content/uploads/2018/12/warframe-how-to-get-rubico-prime.jpg
 categories:
 - Primes
+date: 2019-07-31T21:00:00Z
+image: /images/primes/warframe-how-to-get-rubico-prime.jpg
 itemName: Rubico Prime
+layout: post
+permalink: /primes/how-to-get-rubico-prime/
+seoTitle: How To Get Rubico Prime.
+How To Farm Rubico Prime Relics
 status: NEW
-alongWithPrimeItems:
-- Chroma Prime
-- Gram Prime
+title: How To Get Rubico Prime
 ---
-Hey guys.
-And the [Chroma Prime](/primes/how-to-get-chroma-prime/ "How To Get Chroma Prime") along with Rubico Prime and [Gram Prime](/primes/how-to-get-gram-prime/ "How To Get Gram Prime") have arrived in Warframe.
-Today I'll be showing you which relics you'll need to farm to get Rubico Prime and where you can farm these relics. <!--more-->

-## Rubico Prime Relics
+<p>Hey guys.
+And the <strong>Rubico Prime</strong> along with <a href="/primes/how-to-get-chroma-prime/" title="How To Get Chroma Prime">Chroma Prime</a> and <a href="/primes/how-to-get-gram-prime/" title="How To Get Gram Prime">Gram Prime</a> have arrived in Warframe.
+Today I'll be showing you which relics you'll need to farm to get Rubico Prime and where you can farm these relics.</p><!--more--> <h2>Rubico Prime Relics</h2> <p>So, Rubico Prime parts scattered across seven different relics:</p> <ul>  <li> <b>Axi M1, Meso Z3</b> that drop Rubico Prime Barrel </li>  <li> <b>Axi L5, Meso E2</b> that drop Rubico Prime Stock </li>  <li> <b>Neo R2</b> that drops Rubico Prime Blueprint </li>  <li> <b>Lith A3, Lith K2</b> that drop Rubico Prime Receiver </li>  </ul> <h2>Rubico Prime Relics Farming</h2> <p>Before we proceed any further, I would like to say that all spots that I'll share with you are based on my personal experience <strong>farming Rubico Prime relics</strong>.
-So, [Rubico Prime](/rubico-prime-build/ "Rubico Prime Build") parts scattered across four different relics:

-* <b>Meso R1 relic</b> that drops the Rubico Prime Blueprint as a rare drop
-* <b>Lith B5 relic</b> that drops the Rubico Prime Stock as an uncommon drop
-* <b>Lith O1 relic</b> that drops the Rubico Prime Receiver as a common drop
-* <b>Neo H2 relic</b> that drops the Rubico Prime Barrel as an uncommon drop

-## Rubico Prime Relics Farming
-Before we proceed any further, I would like to say that all spots that I'll share with you are based on my personal experience <strong>farming Rubico Prime relics</strong>.
 The spots gave me the necessary relics at the shortest time, but you may have a different result as relic drops are also based on a chance.
-Now, let's get on to the <strong>how to farm Rubico Prime relics</strong> fast and easy.

-### How To Get Rubico Prime Stock & Receiver relics
-So, for farming Lith relics the Orokin Derelict Defense(ODD) mission is a great option.
-ODD is a straightforward defense mission that you can even solo with banshee and you should be able to get two Lith relics in 10 waves most of the time.

-### How To Get Rubico Prime Blueprint relics
-In order to farm Meso relics, I would recommend IO on Jupiter.
-This mission can be completed really quickly and with some luck, you should be able to get two Meso relics in 10 waves.

-### How To Get Rubico Prime Barrel relics
-For Neo relics, my recommendation is Hydron on Sedna.
+Now, let's get on to the <strong>how to farm Rubico Prime relics</strong> fast and easy.</p>  <h3>How To Get Rubico Prime Barrel &amp; Rubico Prime Stock Relics</h3>    <p>For <b>Axi L5/Axi M1 Relics Farming</b> I would recommend <b>Xini on Eris</b>.
+It's an interception mission that's pretty straightforward.
+The first two rounds drop Neo relics and rounds 3 and 4 regularly dropping Axi relics.
+Optimally you want to stay four rounds before extracting.</p> <p>Xini also has a high Neurodes drop, so be sure to keep an eye for <a href="/warframe-neurodes-farming/" title="Warframe Neurodes Farming">Neurodes</a></p>        <p>In order to farm <b>Meso Z3/Meso E2 Relics</b> , I would recommend <b>Io on Jupiter</b>.
+This mission can be completed really quickly and with some luck, you should be able to get two Meso relics in 10 waves.</p>       <h3>How To Get Rubico Prime Blueprint Relics</h3>    <p>For <b>Neo R2 Relics</b>, my recommendation is <b>Hydron on Sedna</b>.
 It is the fastest way to farm for Neo relics because Neo relics drop every 5 rounds.
 Also, it worth mentioned that Hydron is the best area to level up your Warframe and weapons.
-So, don't forget to bring alongside your weapons that you want to level up.

-And that’s pretty much all I want to say about <strong>Rubico Prime Relics farming</strong>.
-I hope this guide helped and good luck farming that Eidolon hunting sniper rifle.
-Bye-bye.
+So, don't forget to bring alongside your weapons that you want to level up.</p>       <h3>How To Get Rubico Prime Receiver Relics</h3>    <p>For <strong>farming Lith A3/Lith K2 Relics</strong> the <b>Orokin Derelict Defense</b> mission is a great option.
+ODD is a straightforward defense mission that you can even solo with Banshee and you should be able to get two Lith relics in 10 waves most of the time.</p>        <p>Finally, relic packs always a decent way to get your hands on those new Rubico Prime relics.</p> <p>And that’s pretty much all I want to say about <strong>Rubico Prime Relics Farming</strong>.
+I hope this guide helped and good luck with farming.
+Bye-bye.</p>